SharpeRAD/Cake.Powershell/README.md

 * Script files
 * Download and run remote script file
 * Script parameters
-* Outputing to the cake console
+* Outputting to the cake console